Actindo-AG/Documentation/PIM/Operation/01_ManageProducts.md

   > [Info] The SKU (Stock Keeping Unit) is an identification number for the product.
 Therefore, it should be unique within the *PIM* module.

-4. Click the  *Product Name* field and edit the product name for the new product.
+4. Click the  *Product name* field and edit the product name for the new product.

 5. Add or edit the data for the product in the *Attributes* tab.
-It is recommended to complete at least the *Product Name*, *Price* and *Tax class* fields.
+It is recommended to complete at least the *Product name*, *Price* and *Tax class* fields.

   > [Info] All fields marked with the note *(required)* are used for the completeness calculation of product attributes.
 You can enable the *show empty required attributes only* toggle to display only the incomplete required attribute fields for the selected product.

 6. Click the [SAVE] button in the upper right corner.
   The product has been saved and is added to the product list.
-The *Edit Product (Copy)* view is closed.
+The *Edit product (Copy)* view is closed.
 The product list is displayed.